When does Keeley Hawes drama Bodyguard begin on BBC1? What is it about?

 Jed Mercurio's new drama stars Hawes and Game of Thrones' Richard Madden as a politician and her bodyguard

 Keeley Hawes is set to star in Bodyguard on BBC1 – and no, we’re not talking about a reboot of Whitney Houston classic The Bodyguard.
-Far from being a pop star, Hawes’ character is Home Secretary Julia Montague.
+Far from being a pop star, Hawes plays a fictional Home Secretary called Julia Montague.

-She’ll reunite with Line of Duty creator Jed Mercurio for his new six-part drama, which also stars Game of Thrones actor Richard Madden as David Budd, a war veteran and Specialist Protection Officer who is assigned as the politician’s bodyguard.
+She’ll reunite with Line of Duty creator Jed Mercurio for his new six-part drama, which also stars Game of Thrones actor Richard Madden as David Budd, a war veteran and Personal Protection Officer who is assigned as her bodyguard.

 - Could Bodyguard’s Richard Madden appear in Line of Duty?
 “There’s no reason why not” says Jed Mercurio